 I am Editor-in-Chief of Tipping Points and founder of Voice of the Children, promoting and facilitating art and activism for young people.
 I am also Vice President of Friends of the Modern School, supporting the history of anarchistic education and work at the homeschooling coop, Brooklyn Apple Academy.
 Previously I founded the Teddy McArdle Free School, a democratic free school and more recently co-founded play:groundNYC, a junkyard playground for children.

-I am a born and raised unschooler: my first school was college.
-My SDE experience has influenced me to become an advocate for SDE for all.
-I have been helping others learn in a variety of ways, including teaching Martial Arts since I was 14 years old.
-I currently work in a play-based early learning center in Seattle and I'm working on a graduate degree at Portland State University.
-I also write, present, and facilitate workshops on early education.
+I am a born and raised unschooler, and have the daily joy of parenting a self-directed learner.
+My SDE experience has influenced me to become an advocate for SDE for all, and I channel this passion through my work as Community Manager for The Alliance for Self-Directed Education.
+Throughout the years I have supported others in their learning in a variety of ways, including teaching Martial Arts since I was 14 years old, and working for many years at a play-based early learning center in Seattle.
+I also write, present, and facilitate workshops on SDE in early education.
 You can see some of my work on my blog, Ars Vigeo.

 I’m a Sudbury Valley School graduate.
 I went on to study political theory at Eugene Lang and received my MPA at the Baruch School of Public Affairs.
 My interests lie in developing SDE-based opportunities that would be accessible to all families and creating sustainable SDE organizations.
 I’m currently working as a nonprofit consultant and writer and living with my partner, another SVS graduate, in Santa Cruz, CA.

 I am a documentary filmmaker, writer, and academic lecturer.
 I directed The War on Kids, and authored The Student Resistance Handbook.
 As a graduate of the Harvard Graduate School of Education, my focus is youth rights and enlightening people on the abusive practices that define compulsory schooling.